Merylcheng/JavascriptNotes/03-ConditionalStatement.md

 calculateArea(rectWidth, rectHeight)

 The variables rectWidth and rectHeight are initialized with the values for the height and width of a rectangle before being used in the function call.

+## Default Parameters

+Default parameters allow parameters to have a predetermined value in case there is no argument passed into the function or if the argument is undefined when called.

+function greeting (name = 'stranger') {
+console.log(`Hello, ${name}!`)
+}

+greeting('Nick') // Output: Hello, Nick!
+greeting() // Output: Hello, stranger!

+## Return

+When a function is called, the computer will run through the function’s code and evaluate the result.
+By default, the resulting value is undefined.

+function rectangleArea(width, height) {
+let area = width \* height;
+}
+console.log(rectangleArea(5, 7)) // Prints undefined

+In the code example, we defined our function to calculate the area of a width and height parameter.
+Then rectangleArea() is invoked with the arguments 5 and 7.
+But when we went to print the results we got undefined.
+Did we write our function wrong?
+No!
+In fact, the function worked fine, and the computer did calculate the area as 35, but we didn’t capture it.
+So how can we do that?
+With the keyword return!

+function rectangleArea(width, height) {
+const area = width \* height;
+return area
+}

+To pass back information from the function call, we use a return statement.
+To create a return statement, we use the return keyword followed by the value that we wish to return.
+Like we saw above, if the value is omitted, undefined is returned instead.

+another example:
+function monitorCount(rows, columns) {
+return rows \* columns
+}

+const numOfMonitors = monitorCount (5, 4)
+console.log (numOfMonitors)

+ans: 20